 I wanted to add little touches – the threading above the sole and the splash effect on the tongue to give it that abstract effect.
 I kept it all black, I didn’t want to add to many colours.
 And at the same time I still wanted them to look wearable… I hope you like them!

 Most definitely man!
 Where did the love of art come from?

 My mum.
 She wasn’t exactly an artist but she was really into art and she got me into it as well.
 And so I do abstract art.
-But I can do scribbles, line drawings, fine art, all of that.
+But I can do scribbles, line drawings, fine art etc.

 So you’ve got a lot of range then?
 Is that an important thing to have?